-The original recipe (and mini-photo at left) is actually for a full-size “cheesecake” and it comes from The Joy of Vegan Baking by Colleen Patrick-Goudreau.
+The original recipe is actually for a full-size “cheesecake” and it comes from The Joy of Vegan Baking by Colleen Patrick-Goudreau.
 However, to make it bake sale-friendly, Gary (one of the founders of the Worldwide Vegan Bake Sale event) has converted the recipe to make a dozen personal-size “cheesecakes.”
 Gary says, “This is another great seller at bake sales.
 Customers often cannot believe that a) they’re eating a vegan cheesecake, b) that it is so delicious.”

 - 4-1/2 teaspoons (20g) Ener-G egg replacer (equivalent of 3 eggs)